robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Robot Framework 2.8 added support for `Python style free keyword arguments`__
 (`**kwargs`).
-What this means is that keywords can receive all arguments
+What this means is that keywords can receive all arguments that
-at the end of the keyword call that use the `name=value` syntax, and
-do not match any other arguments, as kwargs.
+use the `name=value` syntax and do not match any other arguments as kwargs.

 Free keyword arguments support variables similarly as `named arguments
 <Named arguments with variables_>`__.
 In practice that means that variables